AUTOIMMUNE & INFLAMMATION

 Medically Reviewed

+While diagnostic mysteries about unexplained symptoms are interesting to watch on your favorite medical show, experiencing them firsthand is frustrating.
 The good news?
-Symptoms of mold and toxic mold exposure can be combated if you know what to look for.
+Mold exposure symptoms can be combated if you know what to look for.

-Mold-related health problems are very real and affect many people every single year, and yet mold issues are often misdiagnosed, undiagnosed, or left untreated in conventional medicine.
-So, let’s break down mold toxicity, what that really means, and how Parsley Health takes a root-cause approach to treating mold toxicity symptoms.
+Yet the effects of mold are often misdiagnosed, undiagnosed, or left untreated in conventional medicine.
+So let’s break down mold toxicity, what that really means, and how Parsley Health takes a root-cause approach.

 What is mold toxicity?